anthony-mills/s3-video/readme.txt

 == Changelog ==

+= 0.92 =
+Purged the Wordpress SVN in hope of retifying issues between GitHub and release code

 = 0.9 =
-Retagged as 0.9, error in first commit didn't update Wordpress plugin repository to 0.8
+Retagged as 0.9error in first commit didn't update Wordpress plugin repository to 0.8

 = 0.8 =
 Path case changes through the plugin to accomodate the difference between the Github & Wordpress subversion plugin names